College Catalog: Student-Faculty Responsibilities

 Sexual Misconduct/Title IX

 Durham Tech does not discriminate on the basis of sex, gender, or sexual orientation in its education programs, services, or activities.
 The institution is committed to maintaining and strengthening an environment founded on civility and respect, and providing a learning, working, and living environment that is free from harassment, discrimination, or other forms of sexual misconduct.
 Durham Tech is further committed to ensuring all parties are afforded the protections of due process in reviewing complaints of sexual misconduct.

 Appropriate Use of Computing Resources

 Durham Tech provides a variety of computing resources to employees, students, and the community.
-Restrictions or limits placed on use of college computing resources are intended to protect the resources; to maintain the integrity of the networks; and to comply with appropriate policies, laws, and regulations.
-Persons using college computer resources are expected to use these resources responsibly.
-View the Appropriate Use of Computing Resources policy and procedure.
+Restrictions or limits placed on the use of college computing resources are intended to protect the resources; maintain the integrity of the networks; and comply with appropriate policies, laws, and regulations.
+Persons using college computing resources are expected to use these resources responsibly.

 Safety and Security